rgdzv/react-blog/README.md

 Github actions configuration can be found in ***.github/workflows***.
 It contains linting, RTL tests and building project jobs.

 Project also has a husky pre-commit hook which can be found in ***.husky*** folder.
 It lints and formats files which are put in index before commit them.
 It is started automatically when you try to commit changes.

-## Store

-[Redux Toolkit](https://redux-toolkit.js.org) is used to work with store.
-Reused entities are normallized by `createEntityAdapter`.

-To use reducers dynamically (to put them in store when they are needed only) [DynamicReducerLoader](src/shared/lib/components/DynamicReducerLoader/DynamicReducerLoader.tsx) is used.